onnx/onnx/docs/OnnxReleases.md

 **Release summary**
 * Upload the source distribution, `.tar.gz` and `.zip`, in the release summary.
-* Submit the release summary with the release tag and branch.
+* Create release in github with the right tag and upload the release summary along with .tar.gz and .zip

 **Announce**
 * Announce in slack, for instance, `onnx-general` channel.
 * Notify ONNX partners like converter team and runtime team.
 * Create a news by updating `js/news.json` to announce ONNX release under [onnx/onnx.github.io](https://github.com/onnx/onnx.github.io) repo.
+For instance: https://github.com/onnx/onnx.github.io/pull/83.

 **Update conda-forge package with the new ONNX version**
 * Conda builds of ONNX are done via conda-forge, which runs infrastructure for building packages and uploading them to conda-forge.
 You need to submit a PR to https://github.com/conda-forge/onnx-feedstock (see https://github.com/conda-forge/onnx-feedstock/pull/1/files for an example PR.)
 You will need to have uploaded to PyPI already, and update the version number and tarball hash of the PyPI uploaded tarball.